TiraLabra/2020_p3/en/index.md

   }
 </script>
 * **Mandatory!** Contact the course assistant if you can not make the Demo session.
 The Demo session is mandatory to get a passing grade!
-* You can present with your own laptop.
+* Preferrably present with your own laptop.
 In this case you may want to arrive early to test that the laptop works properly with the projector.
+If you are not able to present using your own laptop, please make arrangements with a friend or contact a course assistant.
 * All projects will also be loaded onto a presentation machine, which you may use for the demonstration.
-However there have been issues with this in the past so presenting with your own laptop is recommended.
+However the presentation machine don't always work at all and when they work, the projects may not work in the presentation environment.
-* Approximately (at most) 5 minutes per project.
+* At most 5 minutes per project.
 * Slides are not required for the presentation and generally not recommended unless you have a specific reason to use them.

 ## Example projects